Segura helps Phillies beat Lester, Cubs 9-7

 That was the last inning for Lester, who was charged with four earned runs and seven hits in his second straight loss.
 The ace left-hander has allowed nine earned runs and 17 hits in his last two outings after yielding five earned runs and 35 hits in his first seven starts combined.

-Lester had an 8-0 record and a 1.49 ERA in 10 career starts vs. the Phillies before Thursday.
+Lester was 8-0 with a 1.49 ERA in 10 career starts against the Phillies before Thursday.

+“Something just doesn’t feel right,” Lester said.
+“The last two starts kind of speak for themselves.
+We’ve just got to figure it out.”

 Segura also doubled in the third to extend his hitting streak to 14 games.
 The shortstop is batting .325 in his first season with the Phillies.